mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 "Kelpers with me!
 Kelpers!" called Senri with a higher pitch, but just as loud.
 They walked in opposite directions, drawing eager people away from their grief, their paralysis, leaving only the doctors and the infirm.
 Pomri and a few from her group stayed with the doctors, helping wherever she could.

-My nather's hand led me along toward the snow-covered pillars that would soon be the entrance of the new pavilion.
+My nather's hand led me along toward the snow-covered pillars that would soon be the entrance of the new dome.
 Only a handful of Heikoi had joined her group of Ulukomai builders.
 I assumed that the rest must have stayed in Heiko, protecting the city they had built.
 My mind wandered to Melna, seeing her and Fajro fall into the water.
 Of my nather keeping her ship a safe distance away while Pomri fought off solider after soldier on the shoreline, trying to get to Melna, but being pushed into the water instead.

 "This is all we have?" she asked the group.